rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 ## Generating a Secret Number

-Next, we need to generate a secret number that the user is trying to guess.
-The secret number should be different every time so that the game is fun to play more than once.
-So we'd like to have a random number between 1 and 100.
+Next, we need to generate a secret number that the user will try to guess.
+The secret number should be different every time so that the game is fun to play more than once, and we'd like to have a random number between 1 and 100 so the game isn’t too difficult.
 Rust does not yet include random number functionality in its standard library.
 The Rust team does, however, provide a [`rand` crate][randcrate].

 [randcrate]: https://crates.io/crates/rand